 Good value #2 – You are wrong about everything

 Certainty is the enemy of growth.
 Assuming that your beliefs are wrong is safer than hanging onto them as truth.
 It’s the certainty in one’s own beliefs, which leads to racism and religious fanaticism.

 Good Value #3 – Failure is the way forward

 It’s the repeated failed attempts to do something which leads to a big success.
 Rather than focusing on failure or success, the goal should always be to do something (ashishb’s note: the score takes care of itself).
 Action leads to inspiration and further motivation.

 Good value #4 – Learning to say no (setting boundaries)

 Valuing something requires rejecting all other alternatives.
 And rejecting alternatives is not easy unless one is willing to set one’s boundaries.

 Good value #5 – You will die one day

 Humans can think about themselves in an abstract fashion – physical self and conceptual self (identity).
-The former is going to die one day and therefore, we want to make ourselves immortal by preserving our conceptual self.
-Naming buildings, writing books, and similar effort to get our name out are all plan of the same.
-Always keeping the death in mind allows one to prioritize the good values over the bad ones.
+The former is going to die one day, and therefore, we want to make ourselves immortal by preserving our conceptual selves.
+Naming buildings, writing books, and a similar effort to get our name out are all plans of the same.
+Always keeping death in mind allows one to prioritize good values over bad ones.